ChunMinChang/rust-audio-lib-sample/step3.md

 - binary crate: root file is *src/main.rs*
 - library crate: root file is *src/lib.rs*

 This is a common pattern.
 Most functions are located in a library crate, and they are called in a binary crate.
-By separating the code, functions in library crate can be used by other projects.
+By separating the code into different crates, functions in library crate can be used by other projects.

 ## Namespace